-Monday was Earth Day, today is Arbor Day and there is absolutely nothing colorless about our love of neutrals!
+There is absolutely nothing colorless about our love of neutrals!
 We’re wild for the way these subtle hues ground busy patterns and prints while making other colors pop.
-It might be easy to immediately be drawn to more vibrant colors, the right mix of neutrals can wake up or add dimension to a palette.
-Or be bold and versatile all on their own.
+Being immediately drawn to more vibrant colors might seem easier, but the right mix of neutrals can wake up or add dimension to a palette, and even be bold and versatile all on their own.
 Why are we talking about the importance of neutrals in quilting?
-Aside from our love from Earthy tones, they're also so important to making a quilt pattern look great.
+Aside from our love from earthy tones, they're also so important to making a quilt pattern look great.
 Read on to learn how to use neutrals with confidence!

 The Basics: Using Gray and Beige

 When you think of neutral colors, gray and beige automatically come to mind.
 A simple color rule to follow is to mix grays with cool colors like blue, green, and purple and beige with warm colors like red, orange, and yellow.

 While neutrals like black, white, gray, brown, and cream are considered an absence of color, most have undertones.
 Discovering the undertone of your neutral and adding it into your own project’s color wheel can transform a pretty quilt into a fabric masterpiece.
 The art of undertones is a skill that comes with practice.